pylint-dev/pylint/README.rst

     pip install pylint

-It can also be integrated in most editors or IDE.
+It can also be integrated in most editors or IDEs.
 More information can be found `in the documentation`_.

 .. _in the documentation: https://pylint.pycqa.org/en/latest/user_guide/installation.html